Fynovo/.github/profile/README.md

 ## 🚀 Previous Work: [**Quillon**](https://github.com/alexcj831/Quillon)

 **Quillon** is a simple note-taking app built for simplicity and speed.
 Developed using Vite, React, and TypeScript, it enables users to organize notes, tasks, and ideas effortlessly.
+> While not AI-powered, Quillon represents our foundation in building productive SaaS tools.
+We are now steering toward fully AI-driven systems for productivity, automation, and intelligence.

 ### 🔗 Explore Quillon: